-Domain: E74 Group Range: E39 Actor

-Scope note: This property relates an E39 Actor to the E74 Group of which he or she is a member.
+Domain: Range: Quantification: E74 Group E39 Actor many to many (0,n:0,n) Scope note: This property relates an E39 Actor to the E74 Group of which he or she is a member.
 Groups, Legal Bodies and Persons, may all be members of Groups.
 A Group necessarily consists of more than one Person.

-■ Moholy Nagy (E21) is current or former member of Bauhaus (E74)

-National Museum of Science and Industry (E40) has current or former member The National Railway Museum (E40)
+- Moholy Nagy (E21) is current or former member of Bauhaus (E74) - National Museum of Science and Industry (E40) has current or former member The National Railway Museum (E40)